DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 Have the players, **wolves**, **werewolves** (in wolf form), and (if they are with the party) Ireena, the two **swarms of ravens**, and Muriel (a **wereraven** in raven form) roll initiative.
 Any character with a passive Wisdom (Perception) score lower than 14 is surprised.

 Modify the wolves' statblocks as described in [[#C7a.
-The Wolves' Hunt]].
+The Ravine]].
 In addition, use the statblock below for the werewolves, rather than the one in the *Monster Manual*:

 <div class="statblock">
 <h2>Werewolf</h2>